Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

 Now, I don't actually know how long you've kept watching but hopefully you experience at least some of the spark this game emits.
 It's still rough, the sprites for the party are literally just circles and a pixelated .png, it's still a vanilla RPG Maker with terrible balancing and very little in terms of strategy but despite all of this it looks and sounds completely unique.
 The hand-drawn if not doodled look was achieved by <a href="https://off.fandom.com/wiki/Category:Concept_Art" target="_blank">literally drawing the sprites on paper</a> and scanning the pages, down-res them and put them in the game.
 Now this might not be totally true but what I'm trying to make not of here is that the games graphic do give you that feeling.
 It's not immersizve whatsoever, instead the process of creating the game was made obvious and instantly recognizable.
 If you actually play the game not just the battles do this, cutscenes will have scanned in prints from old libraries, the dialogue reads like someone with a decent knowledge of french and suboptimal knowledge of english spend 2 evenings translating all the files in the RPG Maker repo but none of that matters for the experience of the game.
 It's process over product, form over meaning and much like Yume Nikki it confronts the audience directly with who made it.
 In OFFs case one might say a bored french musician who just needed an outlet and in Yumei Nikkis case opinions vary from a traumatized japanese hikikomori who wanted to translate his dispair into a game to just a talented artists with a strong sense of how to do expressionism well but what is true in any of these cases is that the game becomes an examination of the person who created it.
 RPG Maker games are rarely made by studios, they're rarely made by experience devs, most often they are made by a single person with no budget and no coding experience who wanted to make something important enough for them to pour hundreds of hours of effort into creating it.

 Let's do our inventory for OFF:
-+ surreal world that is simply a framework to show of the developers irl illustrations and music
++ surreal world that is simply a framework to show of the developers irl illustrations and music<br>
-+ made in RPG Maker by a single person over-seas
++ made in RPG Maker by a single person over-seas<br>
-+ no mechanical or strategic challenge
++ no mechanical or strategic challenge<br>

 I've cheekily copy pasted some of those points in order to strengthen my thesis but let's keep going anyway:

-### 4  Super Mario RPG, Super Star Saga and Paper Mario 64
+<h2 id="Mario RPG">4 Super Mario RPG, Super Star Saga and Paper Mario 64</h2>

 Taking a break from the no-budget indie games I'd like to circle back to a first-party game that had all the funding in the world and (unlike earthbound) the matching success.
 In 1996 Nintendo joined forces with the at that point incredibly critically acclaimed square who was just fresh of Final Fantasy 3, one of the best jRPG of all time, to use the lovable plumber known for jumping when you press A in a...turn-based battle system?
 I think the devs were aware of this discrepancy and proceeded to solve the issue with a fresh and ingenious idea they went on to carry an entire franchise worth of sequels.